cpp-lln-lab/CPP_HighRes_fMRI/README.md

 ### Dependencies

-Make sure that the following toolboxes are installed path.
+Make sure that the following toolboxes and softwares are installed.

 For instructions see the following links: